About the Irish Pet Advertising Advisory Group (IPAAG)

 - Drive the animal trade further underground, which would make enforcing the ban more difficult

-- Result in adverts appearing on unregulated sites that are based outside Ireland
+- Result in adverts appearing on unregulated sites that are based outside Ireland that could not be policed

 Instead of calling for a ban, IPAAG works with classified websites in Ireland to help make their ad pages safer for pets and prospective owners.
 We do this by improving their pet advertising standards.
 IPAAG also works to educate people about how to buy responsibly online, and discourage impulse-buying.